3 Reasons why sliders are bad for your website’s health

 Leading companies have gotten the idea, and will not use sliders on their homepage.
 Instead, they will use a powerful “hero” image, with a tag line and secondary line to quickly tell the user where they are, and why it matters.
 Here are some examples:

-Moz: SEO Software, Tools and Resources for Better Marketing 2016-02-10 16-00-40
+Moz: SEO Software, Tools and Resources for Better Marketing,

-Dropbox 2016-02-10 15-56-43 The workspace for your life’s work | Evernote 2016-02-10 15-57-47 Google Apps for Work – Email, Collaboration Tools And More 2016-02-10 15-59-12
+Dropbox 2016-02-10 15-56-43 The workspace for your life’s work | Evernote 2016-02-10 15-57-47 Google Apps for Work – Email, Collaboration Tools And More, Sliders

 It’s not that sliders don’t have a purpose.
-They can be useful for displaying a portfolio, or for ecommerce sites that want to display their wares in an easy-to-digest fashion.
+They can be useful for displaying a portfolio, or for e-commerce sites that want to display their wares in an easy-to-digest fashion.
 But they certainly aren’t all-purpose, and site owners should think twice before putting them on the top of their homepage.
-Important messages should be displayed in a static, clear, bold and appealing way.
+Important messages should be displayed in a static, clear, bold, and appealing way.

 We can help you improve your site’s usability and conversions with our online marketing consulting service.
 Find out more.